946 eruption of Mount Paektu: Phase 1 (comendite magma)

 The first phase began with a stable Plinian eruption column which was estimated to have reached a height of 30–40 km and produced a widely dispersed layer of light coloured pumice fallout.
 The pumice fallout layer is then immediately overlain, no co-occurring as indicated by lack of interbedding, by massive pyroclastic flows that covered an area of 2,000 km^{2} (770 square miles) with an average thickness of 5 m (16 feet) and reached a distance as far as 50 km (31 miles).
 These pyroclastic flows were generated by the collapse of the Plinian eruption column.
 A co-ignimbrite ash layer, generated from elutriation during pyroclastic flow, overlies the pyroclastic flows, representing the topmost deposition from this eruption phase.
 The magma composition of this phase was predominantly comenditic and of distinct light grey colour.
 The mass eruption rate of this phase has been estimated to be 1-4 × 10^{8} kg/s.
-Based on the historical records of falling white ash in Nara, it is suggested that the first phase may have started on 2 November 946 CE.
+Based on the historical records of falling white ash in Nara, it is suggested that the first phase may have started on 2 November 946 AD.